AhmetNuri/FiremonkeyVideoRecorder/README.md

-# FiremonkeyVideoRecorder
+# Firemonkey-Video-Recorder
-Simple Application for record video for Firemonkey /Delphi.
+Simple  video recorder application for Firemonkey /Delphi.
 All codes are pure pascal.
-So you can use this codes for IOS/Android/Windows/Mac/ and maybe Linux.
-There is no mp4 or avi codec.
+So you can use this codes for IOS/Android/Windows/Mac There is no mp4 or avi codec.
+*it can record and play video on stream.
+*you can save the streaam to mpx file.